 but you want here:

-Without the https, the text parser handles the link as a local link related to the website itself (In Markdown, you can link – redirect – to other files in the filesystem.
+https, the text parser handles the link as a local link related to the website itself (In Markdown, you can link – redirect – to other files in the filesystem.
 Websites supporting Markdown often reimplement this behaviour, as seen here.).
 I should have checked the source first before posting myself.
 I have already seen a few posts with this issue.